awsdocs/aws-control-tower-guide/doc_source/control-api-examples-short.md

-# Guardrail API examples<a name="guardrail-api-examples-short"></a>
+# Control API examples<a name="control-api-examples-short"></a>

 **Example input for EnableControl:**

-This example shows how to specify the guardrail control you wish to enable, and activate that control for the target OU that you identify\.
+This example shows how to specify the control you wish to enable, and activate that control for the target OU that you identify\.

 ```
 {